Key polynomials for simple extensions of valued fields: Key polynomials and differential operators

-where the equality holds because $Q_i$ does not appear in $\mathbf{Q}_i^{{\bar\gamma}_i}$ and by Remark \ref{Remark10.2}, and the inequality by the induction assumption and in view of Lemma \ref{el10.4}.
+where $i_0$ is sufficiently large with $i_0+=i$, the equality holds because $Q_i$ does not appear in $\mathbf{Q}_i^{{\bar\gamma}_i}$ and by Proposition \ref{Proposition9.26b}, and the inequality by the induction assumption and in view of Lemma \ref{el10.4}.
+Note that by Lemma \ref{el10.4} the inequality in (\ref{tag10.7}) is strict whenever $j_0>0$.
 Adding the inequalities (\ref{tag10.6}) for $1\le t\le q$ and (\ref{tag10.7}), we obtain: